 \section{Background and related work}

 Constraint solvers are central to many physics simulators.
 Most rigid-body and game engines use constraints to model joints, collision and contact \citep{baraff1994fast}.
-They are used for limiting strain in realistic cloth simulation \citep{thomaszewski2009continuum}, and are a core component in Eulerian incompressible fluid solvers to solve for pressure \citep{chorin1967numerical}.
-Recently, position-based \citep{muller2007position} and projective dynamics methods \citep{bouaziz2014projective} have become very popular for interactive simulation.
-These methods express dynamics purely as constraints, and can simulate a wide range of physical systems from rigids over soft-bodies to fluids \citep{macklin2014unified}.
+Position-based \citep{muller2007position} and projective dynamics \citep{bouaziz2014projective} are popular methods that express the time dynamics purely as constraints and can simulate a wide range of physical systems such as rigids, soft-bodies, fluids and cloth \citep{macklin2014unified, thomaszewski2009continuum}.

-In the recent years there has been a rapid growth of machine learning methods for accelerating scientific simulation of complex systems, such as turbulence \citep{kochkov2021machine,wang2020towards} and aerodynamics \citep{thuerey2020deep,zhang2018airfoil}.
-In particular, GNN-based learned simulator is a flexible approach which can model a wide range of systems, from articulated dynamics \citep{sanchez2018graph} to particle-based physics \citep{mrowca2018flexible,li2019learning,sanchezgonzalez20a} and mesh-based continuum systems \citep{pfaff2021learning,belbuteperes20a}, and generalize well to unseen scenarios.
-Combining learning algorithms with principles from physics and numerical methods, such as auxiliary loss terms and rich inductive biases, can improve sample complexity, computational efficiency, and generalization~\citep{wu2018physics,karniadakis2021physics,chen2018neural,latent_ode}.
+There is a rapid growth of machine learning methods for accelerating scientific simulation of complex systems, such as turbulence \citep{stachenfeld2021learned, kochkov2021machine} and aerodynamics \citep{thuerey2020deep,zhang2018airfoil}.
+Particularly, a learned simulator based on graph neural networks is a popular approach for modelling a wide range of systems, from articulated dynamics \citep{sanchez2018graph} to particle-based physics \citep{mrowca2018flexible,li2019learning,sanchezgonzalez20a} and mesh-based continuum systems \citep{pfaff2021learning,belbuteperes20a}.
+Combining learning algorithms with principles from physics and numerical methods can improve sample complexity, computational efficiency, and generalization~\citep{wu2018physics,karniadakis2021physics,chen2018neural,latent_ode}.
 Imposing Hamiltonian~\citep{greydanus2019hamiltonian,sanchez2019hamiltonian,chen2019symplectic} and Lagrangian~\citep{lutter2019deep,cranmer2020lagrangian,finzi2020simplifying} mechanics in learned simulators offers unique speed/accuracy tradeoffs and can preserve symmetries more effectively.